PriyanshK09/SoloCoder_KOC28_CipherSchools/README.md

 ## File Overview
 > index.html : Default HTML File which contains the container and the Home Page of the website
+> about.html : About Us page which contains the info about the Website of "E-Vikreta : The E-Commerce Provider"
+> contact.html : Contact Us page which contains the Contact details of the E-Commerce Business
+> shop.html : The product showcase page of the website
+> soon.html : Regarding all the pages/links/sublinks/category which are still not made or are undermaking for the near future
+> style.css : The default Stylesheet of the HTML Website